NExST-RnDLabs/NadiaRS/README.md

 ## 2. Installation/Running Project in Local
 In order to install the project in your workspace, you may need to do followings;
- 1. install Gradle for buidling your project;
+ 1. Install Gradle for buidling your project;
- 2. install Node.js including npm(node package manager);
+ 2. Install Node.js including npm(node package manager);
- 3. install one of your preferable text editor;
+ 3. Install one of your preferable text editor;
+ 4. Install PostgreSQL, and set your database name and password.
+Once finished setting Database then you need to modify database related attributes in application.properties file in 'src/main/resource'folder;
- 4. once above tasks are done open up 'ClientSide' folder in command line/terminal then type 'npm install'.
+ 5. once above tasks are done open up 'ClientSide' folder in command line/terminal then type 'npm install'.
 It will install all necessary packages for client side including 'React';
- 5. when you done up until this point, then you may need to build the project at server side.
+ 6. when you done up until this point, then you may need to build the project at server side.
 Please import the project into your worksapce and go to Gradle build folder in Gradle Tasks window and open it up then click build then the project will be built;
- 6. you now can run server for the project locally;
+ 7. you now can run server for the project locally;
- 7. you need to start Node server to see the actual GUI.
+ 8. you need to start Node server to see the actual GUI.
 Please open up 'ClientSide' folder in command line/terminal again and type 'npm start';
- 8. you can now be able to play with 'Nadia' in your browser once you typed 'localhost:3000' in URL section of your browser.
+ 9. you can now be able to play with 'Nadia' in your browser once you typed 'localhost:3000' in URL section of your browser.

  *Please note that there will be Demo video available soon.
 ## 3. Roadmap
 Add more features as follows;

 * GUI for Rule IDE (it is just more than editor. working as an development IDE)
-* Retrieving Rule/Policy file from database (DONE in this version)
+* Retrieving Rule/Policy file from database (DONE with PostgreSQL in this version)
 * Workflow engine with GUI based diagram editor
 * Machine Learning type inference mechanism (DONE in this version)